-MTM, Inc., the NCAA national office awards supplier, will send official NCAA awards to the tournament manager approximately two weeks before the championship.
-When the awards arrive the tournament manager should inventory all awards to be sure they are undamaged, are correctly inscribed and are in the appropriate quantities.
+MTM, Inc., the NCAA national office awards supplier, will send official NCAA awards to the tournament manager approximately the week of the championship.
+When the awards arrive, the tournament manager should inventory all awards to be sure they are undamaged, are correctly inscribed and are in the appropriate quantities.
 The awards boxes should then be retaped, closed and secured in a limited-access area.